Mark Reid, Marriage & Family Therapist

 During the Phone Call

-Once you’ve narrowed it down to 10-20 therapists who look promising, send multiple emails saying you are shopping for a therapist.
+Once you’ve narrowed it down to about 10 therapists who look promising, send multiple emails saying you are shopping for a therapist.
 It might seem like a lot of therapists, but many therapists are likely to be full and not taking new clients.
 Include a brief explanation of the issue you want to work on.
 Ask them to offer some referrals if they are not taking new clients.
 If you find someone who has time in their schedule, it’s time to ask for a consultation.

 These consultations typically last 15 minutes, and you’ll want to share a bit about your background, the specific issues you’re struggling with, and what your goals are with therapy.
 Studies show a therapist’s ability to show warmth, genuineness, and empathy is key to their ability to form a therapeutic alliance.
 So consider this your chance to conduct a brief interview with the therapist and see how you feel about their responses.